 Coinfected women can pass hepatitis C to their infants during pregnancy, labor and delivery.
 The risk for mother-to-infant transmission of HCV is around 6 percent in women with HCV alone.
 When HIV is present, the HCV transmission risk doubles or triples.
 Although antiretroviral therapy reduces the risk for HIV transmission from mother to child, it is not clear whether it lowers the risk of hepatitis C transmission.
 What’s more, delivering a baby via caesarean section, compared with vaginal delivery, does not appear to reduce the risk of mother-to-child HCV transmission.
 Breastfeeding is known to transmit HIV, and it may increase the risk of HCV transmission when the mother is living with both viruses.

 Some HIV-positive people can clear HCV by a strong immune response or with treatment.
 It is possible, however, for a person who ultimately clears the virus—either spontaneously or through treatment—to become reinfected with HCV.

-HIV increases the risk for—and can speed up the development of—liver damage from hepatitis C. People with fewer than 200 CD4 cells are more likely to have liver damage from hep C.
+HIV increases the risk for—and can speed up the development of—liver damage from hepatitis C. Other factors, such as alcohol intake, duration of hepatitis C infection, hepatitis B coinfection, being older than 40 and using certain antiretrovirals (ARVs), such as Videx or Zerit), may also worsen liver damage.
+People with fewer than 200 CD4 cells are more likely to have liver damage from hep C.